Arhra-true/Commarrite_Quiz/README.md

 ## Base features
 1. A introductory page detailing the nature of the quiz and how to partake in it.
-2. Accessibility features for those that need it (including but not limited to alt texts, languages, colour schemes, read-out features for the blind).
+2. Accessibility feature/s for those that need it (including but not limited to alt texts, languages, colour schemes, read-out features for the blind).
 3. Questions to be answered adding to the end score on which were correct and which were not.
 4. Provide a final score of X/X questions to the user.
 5. A "reset" button so the user may start again should they so choose.

-### Extra features to consider
+### Extra feature to consider
-1. The first question will be fixed in place (given the theme of the quiz), the rest should be random in order each time the app first loads (or resets).
-2. Images themed around the question at hand to appear in various "visually cool" ways (sliding from the side, slowly appearing).
-3. Auto-scroll down feature once a question is answered and submitted (wether the question was answered correctly or not).
-4. Alternative CSS files for the visually impaired.
+1. Alternative CSS files for the visually impaired. --- this has changed to the user being able to change the font family.
-5. Language selector
+2. specific message based on the score the user scored.
+3. maintaing the accessibility state throughout the page.